-The Irooj (chiefs) hold title over an island or atoll.
-The alab organized and directed lineage activities and allotted lands for use to different descent lines within the lineage.
-The alab and the drijerbal (workers) make up the subjects or kajur (commoners) and render services to the Irooj in exchange for land use.
-The Irooj managed the land in a way that not only provided them food but also provided for the kajur (alaps and drijerbals).
-The kajur in return cultivated the land, harvested the waters surrounding the atoll, and performed ekkan (tributes) to the chiefs.
+With slightly less than 70 square miles of land in the entire archipelago and prime settlement areas being extremely limited, land has long been the most highly prized possession in the Marshall Islands and control of land is the central theme of Marshallese culture.
+The basic land division of the Marshall Islands, weto, is a strip that runs from the lagoon to the ocean side of an island.
+One or more weto are held and administered by a matrilineage line.
+Title is divided and shared by several levels of the society.
+In the pre-Christian era, the Marshallese social system distinguished between two major classes: irooj (chiefs) and kajur (commoners).
+The irooj hold title over an island or atoll.
+Among the irooj, the iroojlaplap (paramount chief) were the ones with the most power while the iroojerik or the lesser chiefs, shared the power and many of the privileges, but to a limited degree.
+Today, the term kajur is not used so often as the class has been divided into the alap (land managers) and the rijerbal (workers).
+The alap organizes and directs lineage activities and allots lands for use to different descent lines within the lineage.
+The alap and the drijerbal (workers) make up the subjects or kajur (commoners) and render services to the Irooj in exchange for land use.
+The Irooj managed the land in a way that not only provided themselves with food but also provided for the kajur (alaps and drijerbals).
+The kajur in return cultivated the land, harvested the waters surrounding the atoll, and performed ekkan (tributes) to the irooj.
 The procedure is a cycle that has been repeating for hundreds of years.
-The common members of a lineage have land rights, although the alab and drijerbal change land ownership.
-The Irooj is the only individual with permanent land rights, unless defeated in war (Tobin 1952)
+The common members of a lineage have land rights, although the alap and drijerbal change land ownership.
+The Iroojlaplap is the only individual with permanent land rights, unless defeated in war.

-Historically an Irooj was able to extend his control over most of the Ralik (except Eniwetak and Ujelang).
+Historically, one Iroojlaplap (paramount chief) was able to extend his control over most of the Ralik Chain (except Eniwetak and Ujelang).
 Periodically the Irooj visited these islands to collect tribute.
-The Ralik chain was subsequently divided into two districts, one including Namu and the north islands, the other Jabat, Ailinglaplap, and the islands south.
-Although all of these islands were owned by the Iroojlaplap (paramount chief) he rarely visited those further north than Kwajalein and Ujae because the were isolated and somewhat impoverished (Alikire 1977).
-Within the northern atolls stratification was less elaborate in comparison to those in the south.
+The Ralik Chain was subsequently divided into two districts, one including Namu and the north islands, the other Jabat, Ailinglaplap, and the islands south.
+Although all of these islands were owned by the Iroojlaplap he rarely visited those further north than Kwajalein and Ujae because they were isolated and somewhat impoverished (Alikire 1977).
+Within the northern atolls, stratification was less elaborate in comparison to those in the south.

 Ratak was likewise structured but far less centralized.
 The whole chain was never integrated under a single Iroojlaplap, although the Iroojlaplap of Maloelap was able to put the islands to the north (except for Mejit) under his rule.
 Majuro and Arno broke away from this union, however, and again became independent political entities.
-The Ralik and Maloelap alliances were unstable and varied in size as local Irooj tested the strength of their islands against that of the Iroojlaplap.
-This trend toward instability encouraged the Iroojlaplap to move his residence from island to island to make his control clearly evident to the local Irooj.
+The Ralik and Maloelap associations were unstable and varied in size as local lesser Irooj tested the strength of their islands against that of the Iroojlaplap.
+This trend toward instability encouraged the Iroojlaplap to move his residence from island to island to make his control evident to the local lesser Irooj.

-Traditional rights of land tenure are unequivocally preserved in the Constitution, and the traditional requirement of consensus decision making, in which all persons with land rights to a certain weto must agree on questions of land transfer is retained.
+Today, traditional rights of land tenure are unequivocally preserved in the Constitution, and the traditional requirement of consensus decision making, in which all persons with land rights to a certain weto must agree on questions of land transfer is retained.

 The traditional land tenure system confounds Western-style efforts of historic preservation.
-Landowners are accustomed to exercising ultimate control over land use and access, and are therefore generally unaccepting of regulations which might restrict the usage of their property.
+Public or government land is non-existent and private landowners are accustomed to exercising ultimate control over land use and access, and are therefore unaccepting of regulations which might restrict the usage of their property (Williamson 2001).